Health

 Good health is crucial to living a fulfilling and happy life.
 The World Health Organization (WHO) estimates that up to 3.5 billion people – almost half the world's population – lack access to the health services they need.

-We believe that disparities in healthcare are one of the worst forms of inequality.
-Everyone has the right to sanitation, clean air, affordable medication, and access to trained medical professionals and quality infrastructure, free from discrimination and judgement.
+Disparities in healthcare are a bad form of inequality.
+Everyone has the right to sanitation, clean air, affordable medication, and access to trained medical professionals and quality infrastructure, free from discrimination and judgment.

 There is an urgent need to strengthen global health systems.
-By providing adequate funding, as well as education, research, and intervention, health disparities in low-resource settings around the world can be eliminated.
+Providing adequate funding, education, research, and intervention are needed to eliminate health disparities in low-resource settings around the world.

 "In health there is freedom.
-Health is the first of all liberties" - Henri-Frederic Amiel
+Health is the first of all liberties" - Swiss philosopher Henri-Frederic Amiel

-For up to the minute news by health, nutrition, and wellness experts, as well as important organisations, healthcare advocates, and leaders in the medical field, be sure to follow our Twitter lists on public health and healthy lifestyles.
+For up-to-the-minute news from health, nutrition, and wellness experts, as well as important organisations, healthcare advocates, and leaders in the medical field, be sure to follow our Twitter lists on public health and healthy lifestyles.

 Guide to Common Diseases

-Our information by disease category boasts over 15,000 resources all curated by a physician.
-We provide important information on prevention, developments in treatment, reports, organisations, and the latest research on the world's most deadly diseases.
+Our information by disease category boasts over 15,000 resources, all curated by a physician.
+We provide essential information on prevention, developments in treatment, reports, organisations, and the latest research on the world's most deadly diseases.

-In our infections section learn about the outbreaks of coronavirus, swine flu, monkeypox, malaria, AIDs/HIV, and other sexual transmitted diseases.
-There are also sections dedicated to cancer, psychiatry, neurology, diabetes, cardiology, and even mental health.
+In our infections section, learn about coronavirus, swine flu, mpox, malaria, AIDs/HIV, and other sexually transmitted diseases.
+There are also sections dedicated to cancer, psychiatry, neurology, diabetes, cardiology, and mental health.

-Chronic diseases are leading cause of death worldwide.
-In the U.S. heart disease and cancers are responsible for 40% of all deaths.
+Chronic diseases are the leading cause of death worldwide.
+In the U.S., heart disease and cancers are responsible for 40% of all deaths.
 Ischaemic heart disease is responsible for 16% of the world's total deaths.

 Noncommunicable diseases accounted for 74% of deaths globally in 2019.
 People living in low-income countries are far more likely to die of a communicable disease.
 The figures are falling significantly, but even easily preventable diseases such as diarrhoea rank in the top 5 causes of death in developing nations.

-Discover our special section dedicated to common diseases in children, including important organisations, health portals, and information on downs syndrome, autism, and ADHD.
+Discover our special section dedicated to common diseases in children, including important organisations, health portals, and information on Down syndrome, autism, and ADHD.

 Promoting Healthy Lifestyles and Disease Prevention